-Net interest expense declined \$0.1 million during the three months ended March 31, 2016 compared to the prior year.
-The expense decline was directly attributable to principal payments made in 2015 reducing the outstanding note balances.
+Net interest expense declined \$0.1 million and \$0.3 million during the three and six months ended June 30, 2016 compared to the prior year.
+The expense decline was directly attributable to principal payments reducing the outstanding note balances.

 In December 2013, the Company sold equity units which included one common share and one half warrant for the purchase of stock at US\$1.35 per common share.
-As the warrants were priced in U.S. dollars and not Canadian dollars, which is the parent company's functional currency, these warrants are considered a derivative and are therefore treated as a liability.
-The mark to market gain and loss is based on changes in exchange rates and the other factors used in the calculation of Black Scholes valuations which are not directly related to the Company's results of operations.
+As the warrants were priced in U.S. dollars and not

+Canadian dollars, which is the parent company's functional currency, these warrants are considered a derivative and are therefore treated as a liability.
+The mark to market gain and loss is based on changes in exchange rates and the other factors used in the calculation of Black-Scholes valuations which are not directly related to the Company's results of operations.